sugarforever/wtf-langchain/04_Prompts/README.md

 chat_prompt.format_prompt(
     src_lang="English",
     dst_lang="Chinese",
-    text="Did you eat in this morning?"
+    user_input="Did you eat in this morning?"
 ).to_messages()
 ```